upperlinecode/upperline-intro-se-teacher-guide/day-01/lectures/intro-to-command-line/LECTURE.md

 + Practice moving up the tree using .. (`cd ..` moves backwards)

 + Important: directories only know what's directly inside of them.
 If I'm in Paris, the only things I know are the activities, I don't know that I'm in France, and I don't know that Rome even exists.

 + Write out the absolute path of different files and directories.
 An Absolute path is a path that starts from the root directory.
-In the case with Nitrous, the root directory is called `Nitrous`.
-An absolute path to the labs directory would be: `nitrous/code/labs`.
+In the case with Atom, the root directory is called `home`.
+An absolute path to the labs directory would be: `home/username/code`.

 + Write out the relative path to the cities from the trip directory.
 A relative path changes based on what directory you're in.
-If you're inside your `code` directory, and you're trying to get to your `labs` directory, the relative path would be `labs`, but the relative path from there would be `nitrous/code/labs`.
+If you're inside your `home` directory, and you're trying to get to your `code` directory, the relative path would be `code`, but the absolute path from there would be `home/username/code`.

 + It helps to draw out the file structure tree on the board, and use that as a visual to draw out the path.